FDA expands use of cervical cancer vaccine up to age 45

-U.S. regulators have expanded the use of Merck’s cervical cancer vaccine to adults up to age 45.
+U.S. regulators Friday expanded the use of Merck’s cervical cancer vaccine to adults up to age 45.

 The vaccine was previously only for preteens and young adults through 26.
-The Food and Drug Administration on Friday approved use of Gardasil 9 (GARR’-duh-sill) for women and men through 45.
+The Food and Drug Administration approved Gardasil 9 for women and men through 45.

 The vaccine protects against the human papilloma virus — or HPV — which can cause cervical cancer, certain other cancers and genital warts.
 The virus is very common and is spread through sex.
+In most cases, HPV doesn’t cause any problems, but some infections persist and eventually lead to cancer.

-The shots are particularly recommended for boys and girls before they first have sex and could get infected.
-Research shows that the vaccine also protects older adults, too.
+The Centers for Disease Control and Prevention estimates about 14 million people become newly infected with HPV each year, mostly teens and young adults.

 Most Read Business Stories